Efficient Automated Irrigation with Sensor-Control Systems

 Introduction🔗

 Automated irrigation systems transform plant care by ensuring watering occurs only when needed, preventing water waste and maintaining plant health.
 This project combines soil moisture sensors with relay-controlled pumps to automate watering based on real-time soil conditions.
-Learn to build a closed-loop control system that integrates sensors, microcontrollers, and actuators-a foundational concept in IoT and automation.
+Learn to build a closed-loop control system that integrates sensors, microcontrollersUnderstanding Arduino ComponentsUnderstanding Arduino ComponentsExplore every Arduino board component and learn expert integration tips to boost your design and troubleshooting skills in our comprehensive guide., and actuators-a foundational concept in IoT and automation.

 Components Required🔗